FiveWings2945/NCL-Walkthrough-Vault/NCL/Cryptography/@bash.md

 Questions
 ***
-Based on the challenge title, the passwords probably use a At-Bash operation..
+Based on the challenge title, the passwords probably use an At-Bash operation.
 We can use cyber chef to solve this challenge.

 | User  | Ciphertext          | Encoding | Why?                                                                                                                                                                                                                                       |
 | ----- | ------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |